What Is The Slope Of -3/8

 Visualizing the Slope: Graphical Representation

 The easiest way to understand the slope of -3/8 is to visualize it on a graph.
-Start by plotting any point on the coordinate plane.
+Still, start by plotting any point on the coordinate plane.
 Let's choose the origin (0,0) for simplicity.

 From this point, move 8 units to the right along the x-axis.
 This is our run.
-Then, move 3 units down along the y-axis.
-This is our negative rise.
+That said, then, move 3 units down along the y-axis.
+In real terms, this is our negative rise.
 This gives us a second point (8,-3).

 Draw a straight line connecting these two points.
 This line represents a slope of -3/8.
 You can verify this by choosing any other two points on this line and calculating the slope using the formula: